seerbio/seer-watchdog/README.md

 ### Thermo MS System

 - Create a processing method (SYNC MUST BE CHECKED and %R is the parameter for the fully qualified file path)
+- Supply the path to the batch script in the program path
 - ![Example Image](resources/thermo.PNG)
 - Run program as processing step
 - Run sequence with programs as Processing Actions like so: